shadichy/Documentation/docs/configuration/Configuration-through-Command-Line-Parameters.md

 (Below items are available through Android-Generic Add-On & add-ons for Bass)

 Enable/Disable Wireless Devices (Change included only in specialized builds):
-* `LOCKDOWN_WIRELESS_DEVICES`: A kernel level switch to disable all wireless devices. options: 0,1
+* `LOCKDOWN_WIRELESS_DEVICES`: A kernel level switch to disable all wireless devices.
+Options: 0,1
-* `UNLOCKDOWN_WIRELESS_DEVICES`: A kernel level switch to enable all disabled wireless devices. options: 0,1
+* `UNLOCKDOWN_WIRELESS_DEVICES`: A kernel level switch to enable all disabled wireless devices.
+Options: 0,1

 Other Networking Options (Available in Bass builds):
-* `FORCE_DISABLE_ALL_RADIOS`: Set force disable all radios (only disables on boot, user can re-enable manually if given access). options: 0,1
+* `FORCE_DISABLE_ALL_RADIOS`: Set force disable all radios (only disables on boot, user can re-enable manually if given access).
+Options: 0,1
-* `FORCE_BLUETOOTH_SERVICE`: Set force bluetooth service state. options: enable, disable
+* `FORCE_BLUETOOTH_SERVICE`: Set force bluetooth service state.
+Options: enable, disable